Progressive Populists, Religious Activists, the Tea Party, and Other Types of American Progressives

 Progressivism typically also favors the people, at least rhetorically.
-With that said, i’d argue that elite ideologies like neoliberalism, neoconservatism, and imperialism are all progressive in practice, as they all desire progress and change.
+With that said, I’d argue that elite ideologies like neoliberalism, neoconservatism, and imperialism are all progressive in practice, as they all desire to progress and change.

-Thus, progressivism is similar to populism in many ways, but where some populists might desire a lack of change or generally always favor the people over upper class (like the Young America movement), progressivism is unique in always pushing for change, even when it forms coalitions of between the classes.
+Thus, progressivism is similar to populism in many ways, but where some populists might desire a lack of change or always favor the people over upper class (like the Young America movement).
+Progressivism is unique in always pushing for change, even when it forms coalitions of between the classes.

-Generally, Progressivism is associated with the modern liberal left and is focused on the advancement of science, technology, economic development, and social organization in an effort to improve the human condition.
+Generally, Progressivism is associated with the modern liberal left and is focused on the advancement of science, technology, economic development, and social organization to improve the human condition.

 Also generally, progressivism seeks to use the state as a means to those ends.

-It is this broader definition that allows us to better understand America and its heroes like Hamilton, Jefferson, Jackson, Lincoln, the Roosevelts, Bryan, the Kennedys, LBJ, Reagan, the Clintons, the Bushs, Obama, and Trump and the movements that supported them… all of whom which were looking for different forms of “change” and “progress”… and are thus progressive in some way.
+It is this broader definition that allows us to understand America and its heroes like Hamilton, Jefferson, Jackson, Lincoln, the Roosevelts, Bryan, the Kennedys, LBJ, Reagan, the Clintons, the Bushs, Obama, and Trump and the movements that supported them.
+All were looking for different forms of “change” and “progress” and are progressive in some way.

-- Want to “make America great again”?… hate to break it to you… but that is progressive as it requires “change”.
+- Want to “make America great again”?
+That is progressive as it requires “change.”